Bellano: Culture

 Bellano is often described as the "town of artists" for its strong association with local painters, sculptors, musicians, and writers.

 Each year, on 5 January, the town celebrates the traditional Pesa Vegia festival—an event dating back over 400 years, featuring a historical re-enactment, a bonfire on the lake pier, and a parade of the Magi.

 The novelist Andrea Vitali set many of his works in Bellano.

 Transport

-Bellano is served by the Bellano–Tartavalle Terme railway station on the Lecco–Tirano railway, with regular services to Milan (approximately 70 minutes).
+Bellano is served by the Bellano–Tartavalle Terme railway station on the Tirano–Lecco railway, with regular services to Milan (approximately 70 minutes).

 It is also accessible by ferry services on Lake Como and by road via the SS36 highway linking Lecco to Colico.

 Governance

 Bellano is administered as a municipality within the Province of Lecco.

 As of 2017, the mayor was Antonio Rusconi.

 Symbols

 The municipal coat of arms (updated by decree on 30 September 2021) features elements referencing the Torriani and Visconti families and a ship symbolizing Bellano’s lakeside character.